supraba/Gossip-and-Push-Sum-Simulator/README.md

 ## Gossip-and-Push-Sum-Simulator

+** Please see the report for detailed results

 We have implemented both the Gossip and Push-Sum algorithms for the below four topologies using Elixir Genserver processes.<br /><br />
 	Full Network <br />
 	2D Grid <br />